 Level: Beginner/ Moderate

-In the winter, the waves here can be huge, we are talking crests as high as 12-feet as the swells reach up and break over the reef.
-There are many options for surfers of all levels here.
-The most beginner-friendly surfing can be found in front of the parking lot, meaning you won’t have to drag your board very far.
+In the winter, the waves here can be huge, we are talking crests as high as 12-feet as the swells reach up and break over the reef at the point on the far right.
+However, don’t let that scare you off because there are many options for surfers of all levels here.
+The most beginner-friendly surfing can be found in front of the parking lot at the beach break.
+Also nice you won’t have to carry your board very far.

 The perfect combination of wind speed, wind duration and fetch length all combine here to create some unbeatable surfing conditions.